 A Medical School Applicant’s Story

 Take the case of Sarah, a pre-med student applying to a competitive medical school.
-Feeling the pressure, she used an AI tool to generate her personal statement.
+Feeling the pressure, she used an AI tool to generate her statement.
 The essay read well, but Sarah made the mistake of submitting it without significant personal edits.
 Unfortunately for her, the admissions team flagged her essay through their AI detection software.
 Although her grades and test scores were excellent, her application was rejected due to concerns about authenticity.

 This story serves as a cautionary tale: using AI can backfire if it’s not handled carefully.
 It’s essential to maintain your voice and originality throughout the application process.